ysharma1126/EAD_Attack/README.md

 ```

 This will use the provided numpy save files in the train directory.
-Generate your own training set examples for use in adversarial training (ex - L1-oriented attack)
+Generate and save your own training set examples for use in adversarial training (ex - L1-oriented attack)

 ```
-python3 test_attack.py -a L1 -tr
+python3 test_attack.py -a L1 -sn -tr
 ```

 Now, attack an adversarially trained model (ex - L1-trained network)